Computations by fly-automata beyond monadic second-order logic: Fly-automata for logically defined properties and functions

 We now examine if and when the transformations of automata representing certain logical constructions preserve the classes P-FA, FPT-FA and XP-FA.
-From Proposition 13, we know that this is not the case for existential set quantifications.
+From Counter-example 13, we know that this is not the case for existential set quantifications.
 We also examine in the same perspective the logic based functions defined in the Introduction.
+We consider automata on general effectively given signatures, that check properties or compute functions on terms.\ Applications to graphs will be considered in Section 4.